-The Authority has adopted a defined contribution retirement plan covering all full-time employees.
+The Authority has adopted a defined contribution retirement plan administered by Voya Institutional Trust Co.
+The Authorities plan covers all full-time employees.
+Employees may start contributing on the first month following their regular full-time employment.
+For participants with a full-time seniority date of at least December 1, 2003 they will be vested 100% immediately.
+All other participants will be vested 100% after three years of service.
+Forfeitures of non-vested participants are available to reduce future employer contribution and expenses.
 Employer contributions of up to 7.5% of gross wages are paid to the plan trustees on a biweekly basis at the same time that wages are paid.
-The covered payroll for the plan was \$9,401,368.
-Total employer contributions for the year ended September 30, 2017 were \$642,039.
+The covered payroll for the plan was \$9,736,056.
+Total employer contributions for the year ended September 30, 2018 were \$675,042 of which \$27,666 was accrued.